amadron/FinalProject_ShaderProg/readme.md

 The following techniques are implemented:

 * Phong Shading
+* Shadow Maps
+    * One Pass renders from Light view
+    * Another Pass validates Distance from Light view and Camera View.
+And renders into shadow Pass.
 * Deferred Lighting
     * Point light Datatype, which stores Settings.
     * Point lights will be rendered as Spheres and shaded as Seperate pass.
     * Deferred Pass processes Directional Light and adds Point Light Data.
+    * Shadow pass will be also composed.

 ### To do

 Known Issues:
+* Deferred Lighting:
     * Specular lights disappear and appear when moving the Camera.
+* Shadow Maps:
+    * Implementation of Shadow Map filtering
+    * Implementation of Soft Shadows
+    * Is point lighting right in Shadow areas?